 The language is written from right to left and is essentially a consonantal script, in which the great majority of the letters seen in Hebrew words represent consonants only, with the vowel sounds having to be supplied by readers, given the context of usage.
 This kind of alphabet and writing system is also employed in Arabic and is called an abjad.
 We can see below a chart with the 22 letters of the Hebrew alphabet, 5 of which have two versions (a non-word-final version and a word-final version):

 Many books in Israel that aim to help kids learn to read employ a slightly modified writing style.
 In these books, as well as in materials aimed at foreigners starting to learn the language, vowel marks (called niqqudot) are added to indicate the vowel sounds in each word.
-An example can be seen below in a Linguacious® Hebrew flashcards, in which the version at the top contains the standard writing and the version at the bottom contains the version with the vowel markings:
+An example can be seen below in a Linguacious® Hebrew flashcards, currently available in the topics of Animals, Around the Home, and also in the topic of Foods and Drinks.
+In the Linguacious® Hebrew flashcards, the version at the top contains the standard writing and the version at the bottom contains the version with the vowel markings:

 Readers of this post can get a little taste for what Hebrew sounds like and learn a few words already by trying to repeat these words in Hebrew (and then, of course, showing off to all your friends when you next meet them):